 Thank you in advance for your help!

-Obviously, you’ll want to tailor that email to fit your voice and adjust the questions to be more specific to the work you did with that client (particularly if there’s something more pointed you’re hoping the client will say).
-But it really can be as simple as that.
+Obviously, you’ll want to tailor that email to fit your voice and adjust the questions to be more specific to the work you did with that client (particularly if there’s something more specific you’re hoping the client will say).
+But it can be as simple as that.

-If you’re still protesting and feeling fearful, I’m suggesting right now, and with much affection, that you get over it.
+If you’re still protesting and feeling fearful, I’m suggesting, and with much affection, that you get over it.
 And the way to get over your fear is to send that email.